PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/custom_compliance_checks_tutorial.md

 With Prisma Cloud Compute we call configuration checks compliance checks; because those configuration checks are mapped back to compliance frameworks.

-What's nice about the compliance checks is that they're completely customizable and really only limited to one's imagination and creativity.
+What's nice about the compliance checks is they're completely customizable and really only limited to one's imagination and creativity.

 Essentially if you can write a script you can perform a configuration check.